gregogalante/evnt/README.md

 puts event.payload # -> { order_id: 1, user_id: 128, product_id: 534, quantity: 10, evnt: { timestamp: 2017010101, name: 'create_order' } }
 ```

-The event payload should contain all event attributes and a reserver attributes "evnt" used to store the event timestamp and the event name.
+The event payload should contain all event attributes and a reserved attributes "evnt" used to store the event timestamp and the event name.

 It's also possible to give datas to the event without save them on the event payload, to do this you shuld only use a key with "_" as first character.
 An example should be: